Benozo/conduit/swarmV2/README.md

-# Conduit SwarmV2 Framework
+# Neuron Swarm Framework

-The Conduit SwarmV2 Framework is a next-generation, production-ready multi-agent system designed for complex AI workflows.
+The Neuron Swarm Framework is a next-generation, production-ready multi-agent system designed for complex AI workflows.
 It provides a unified architecture for coordinating multiple AI agents, integrating various language models, and implementing advanced patterns like RAG (Retrieve-Augment-Generate) and ReAct (Reasoning and Acting).

 ## 🚀 Key Features